-Codependency Disorder & Young AdultsReading Time: 5 minutes
+Codependency Disorder in Young AdultsReading Time: 7 minutes

-Codependency disorder is a type of dysfunctional relationship in which one or both people experiences an unhealthy level of reliance on the other.
+Codependency disorder refers to a type of dysfunctional relationship behavior in which one or both people experience an unhealthy level of reliance on the other.
 A codependent person may feel they are worthless without the other person.
 Sometimes referred to as a “relationship addiction,” codependency disorder is typically associated with low self-esteem, fear of being abandoned, and poor communication, among other symptoms and behaviors.
 Parents and children, siblings, romantic partners, and even friends can have codependent relationships with one another.

 Signs and Symptoms of Codependency Disorder

 There are a variety of red flags that indicate that a relationship may be codependent, or an individual may be struggling with codependency.
-These signs and symptoms may include any of the following:
+These signs and symptoms may include any of the following characteristics of codependency:

 - Difficulty expressing emotions

 - Finding it hard to trust yourself or others